iRatePiRat3/SimpleArithmetic/CollatzBehaviorBatterns.md

-# THE COLlATZ PROOF: STRUCTURAL FLOW LAWS
+# THE COLlATZ: STRUCTURAL BEHAVIOR
-# Arithmetic General Relativity (AGR) Framework
 ** THIS FILE IS BEING EDITED, SOME DEFINITIONS MAY BE INCORRECTLY PLACED OR WORDED...
-The Collatz Conjecture is proven by establishing **four deterministic structural behaviors** that replace random chance with predictable structural flow.
+The **four deterministic structural behaviors** that replace random chance with predictable structural flow.
 The key is analyzing the number's **binary structure** (trailing zeros and set bits).

 ---